acibilous/sfcc-catalog-reducer/README.md

 ## How it works?

 Now it reducing master catalog based on the next logic
-- Read master catalog xml to map products with their dependencies (master-variation, etc.)
+- Read master catalogs xml to map products with their dependencies (master-variation, etc.)
-- Read navigation catalog xml to collect category assignments
+- Read navigation catalogs xml to collect category assignments and category definitions
-- Merge those 2 registries in navigation one to filter not assigned products and collect dependencies of assigned in navigation
+- Merge those types of registries in navigation one to filter not assigned products and collect dependencies of assigned in navigation
-- Read master catalog again and simultaneously write another one based on registry from previous step and provided configuration in `package.json`
+- Read master and navigation catalogs again and simultaneously write their data to out reduced file based on registry from previous step and provided configuration in `package.json`
+- Read pricebook and inventory catalogs (if they are passed in `package.json`) and write their reduced versions just like with master and navigation catalogs
+- If behavior is `updateExisting`, deletes original xml files and rename reduced xml catalogs to original name effectively updating it

+Note: if you are passing multiple master catalogs, the script will filter products in them like it's one big catalog.
+For exemple, if there are two passed master catalogs: first has 5 master products, second - 4 master products and you want to keep only 7 master product and set it in categoriesConfig.category.master=7, after reducing the first catalog still will have 5 products, and the second one only 2, making it 7 in sum.

+## See how it works

+Execute `npm run test-reduce` and see the result of processing of test data in sfcc-catalog-reducer/test-data folder.
+Execute `npm run test-cache-reset` to remove cached json data.

 ## Configuration